UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 </table>

 Notes: Think about it, numbers have only been around for about 5,000 years.
-Visual systems on the other hand, have undergone refinement for over 500,000,000 years by training with a lethal, evolutionary cost function.
+Visual systems on the other hand, have undergone refinement during 500,000,000 years of evolution.
 While we need to train ourselves to recognize structure in numerical data, we have evolved to instinctively recognize visual patterns and to accurately judge properties such as colors and distances between objects.
 Drawing upon this complex build-in apparatus, we can arrive at conclusion much faster by glancing at visual representations of data rather than numerical representations.

 For example, have a look at the four sets of numbers in the table on the slide.
-This is a slightly modified version of the original, [which was put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see how the sets are different from each other by just glancing at the table?
+This is a slightly modified version of the original, [which was put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see how the differences in the general trends between these four sets of numbers?

 ---

 ## Although summary statistics are often useful, they don’t tell the whole story

-### Set C appears to be slightly different, but are the other sets actually identical?
+### C is the only set with a different mean and standard deviation

 <table border="1" style="width:70px; float:left; margin-right:40px">
 <thead style="text-align: center">